Chesterfield, Derbyshire: Air

-The nearest licensed airfield is Netherthorpe Aerodrome near Worksop in Nottinghamshire, but has only 553 metres of grass runway.
-Air passengers may use East Midlands, Leeds Bradford, Doncaster Sheffield, Manchester and Birmingham airports, all within two hours by road.
+The nearest licensed airfield is Netherthorpe Aerodrome, near Worksop in Nottinghamshire, but has only 553 metres of grass runway.
+Air passengers may use East Midlands, Leeds Bradford, Manchester and Birmingham airports, all within two hours by road.

 Canal

 The Chesterfield Canal linked the town to a national network of waterways through the 19th century.
 Overtaken by rail and then road for freight transport, it fell into disuse, but has been partially restored since the mid-20th century for leisure use.
 However, the section through Chesterfield remains isolated from the rest of the waterway network.

 Media

-Television is provided by BBC Yorkshire and ITV Yorkshire so Chesterfield receives news from the Yorkshire region.
-Unless connected to Virgin Media where the feed is from their Nottingham hub so receives BBC East Midlands and ITV Central areas as the default.
+Local news and television programmes are provided by BBC Yorkshire and ITV Yorkshire.
+Television signals are received from the Emley Moor TV transmitter and local TV transmitter situated north of the town.